Bungarotoxin: Snake bites

 Research involving bungarotoxins has been significant in improving our understanding of neurotransmission.
 Additionally, snake and krait bites and envenomation cause significant morbidity; understanding the mechanism by which bungarotoxins work can improve treatment options in such situations.
 According to the World Health Organization, approximately 5.4 million people are bitten by snakes each year with 2.7 million people becoming envenomed.
 Majority of these cases occur in Africa, Asia and Latin America and outcomes can be debilitating if not treated immediately.
 Symptoms of envenomation include shortness of breath, weakness or paralysis, difficulty swallowing and skin damage at the bite site.
 Symptoms can be worse or progress faster in children, and in severe cases can result in limb amputations, prolonged paralysis, permanent deficits or death.
 While treatment includes administration of anticholinergics and anti-venom, anti-venom is costly and is not readily available, particularly to the populations that require it most.
 When patients are treated with anticholinergics and anti-venom, often there is delayed recovery of paralysis.
 This has been attributed to the β-BTX component of the venom which makes up 20% of the venom and is the most potent of the toxins.

 Toxin mechanism

 Bungarotoxins function by modulating acetylcholine neurotransmission in both muscles and neurons. α-Bungarotoxin irreversibly blocks the binding of acetylcholine (ACh) to postsynaptic nicotinic acetylcholine receptors (nAchR) on both muscle and neurons.
 In addition to being found in the venom of kraits, it is also in venoms of the elapids and sea snakes.
 Similarly, κ-bungarotoxin acts to block postsynaptic nAchRs, but its effect is primarily on neuronal receptors rather than muscular nicotinic receptors.
-Conversely, β- and γ-bungarotoxins act presynaptically to cause excessive acetylcholine release and subsequent depletion, resulting in paralysis.
+Conversely, β- and γ-bungarotoxins act presynaptically to reduce acetylcholine (ACh) release.